lucaspinacosta/WeatherApp/README.md

 - **Current Weather Information**: Displays temperature, weather description, humidity, and wind speed.
 - **5-Hour Forecast**: Shows weather conditions for the next 5 hours in 3-hour intervals.
 - **5-Day Forecast**: Provides average daily temperature and weather conditions for the next 5 days.
+- **In-App Settings Configuration**: Change API key, default city, and update interval directly from the application using the settings window.
-- **Automatic Updates**: Refreshes weather data at intervals specified in the configuration file.
+- **Automatic Updates**: Refreshes weather data at intervals specified in the configuration file or settings window.
 - **Customizable City**: Set a default city in the configuration file or search for any city using the input field.
 - **Responsive UI**: Designed with a gradient background and scalable widgets for a pleasant user experience.
-- **Configurable Refresh Rate**: Adjust the update interval through the configuration file without changing the code.
+- **Configurable Refresh Rate**: Adjust the update interval through the settings window or configuration file without changing the code.

 ## Demo